Banking Philanthropy and Client Foundations

 Credit Suisse Client Foundations

 The umbrella foundations Accentus, Empiris and Symphasis in Switzerland and SymAsia in Singapore provide solutions for Credit Suisse clients who wish to use part of their wealth to benefit social causes.
 Founders have the option of establishing an individual subfoundation during their lifetime or after their death and can freely determine the name, purpose and mode of distribution.
 By being part of the grants committee, they are able to participate in the selection of supported charitable undertakings.
-Since the creation of the client foundations Accentus, Empiris and Symphasis, more than 2,900 charitable projects have been supported, with over CHF 121 million distributed.
-In Singapore, SymAsia has gifted around USD 42 million since it was founded in 2010.
+Since the creation of the client foundations Accentus, Empiris and Symphasis, around 3,000 charitable projects have been supported, with around CHF 130 million distributed.
+In Singapore, SymAsia has gifted around USD 74 million since it was founded in 2010.
 As Credit Suisse assumes the foundations' administration and management costs, the great majority of the donations goes directly towards helping worthwhile causes.

 The Accentus Foundation